staticweb-io/static-deploy/readme.txt

 = Features =
 * Deploy website directly to S3 and CloudFront
-* Export website as to a directory that can be served by your web server
+* Export website to a directory that can be served by your web server
 * Full WP-CLI support

 = Speed =